 The direct correlation between environmental degradation and public health is a critical reason for the existence of environmental laws.
 Contaminated water, air pollution and hazardous waste have significant adverse effects on human health, leading to diseases and morality.
 Environmental regulations help mitigate these risks by setting standards and enforcing compliance, thus protecting public health.
 The Environmental Protection Act, 1986, for example, provides a comprehensive framework to address various environmental issues that directly impact human well-being.
 As environmental challenges continue to evolve, robust environmental laws and their effective enforcement will remain crucial in safeguarding transparency and accountability in environmental governance.

-Preparation Strategy For Environmental Law CLAT PG 2026.
+Syllabus of Environmental Law for CLAT PG 2026

 It is very important to get a clear understanding of the topics covered under environmental law in the CLAT PG syllabus.
 You must mainly focus on certain common topics such as: